dvbuilds/Grouply/README.md

 | Student | `rohan@joineazy.dev` | Leader of Team Gamma |
 | Student | `neha@joineazy.dev` | Leader of Team Delta |

-(there are a few more seeded students spread across the four groups if you want a fuller-looking demo)

 ### Tests